-There are numerous types of motorcycles in the Philippines such as sport bikes, touring, sport touring, cruiser (that is more defined by Harley-Davidson), standard, dual sport, scooters and more.
+There are numerous types of motorcycles in the Philippines such as sport bikes, touring, sport touring, cruiser (that is more defined by Harley-Davidson), standard, dual sport and the most popular among locals, scooters.

 In the Philippines, the most popular type of motorcycles are the cheaper ones from China, the China made clones of popular Japanese brands.
 Some other popular bikes include under bones /cub.
 Japanese made motorcycles can be found but are few and far between.